shevescode/battleships-oop-java/README.md

 - Destroyer, which has two parts

-It's a console game in next updates we will add JavaFx to our game.
+It's a console game and it has two phases: placing ship and shooting phase.
+TODO: add JavaFx.

+Example gameplay:

 ![](battleships.gif)